 Giving back to community is an important skill to learn and practice.
 Working in service of the community is a part of our teaching and learning programs.
-We also offer three streams in
+We also offer four community programs for Year 9/10 students:

-Catering a skills course in kitchen operations
+Catering A skills course in kitchen operations and catering for larger groups of people STEM Specialist engineering including participation in the Electric Vehicle Challenge

-STEMSpecialist engineering including participation in the Electric Vehicle ChallengeYESYouth Emergency Services-Cadet Program
+YES Youth Emergency Services-Cadet Program

+Young Innovators A specialised program run by students to develop the Donnybrook Youth Hub.